 1965: Muslim minister and human rights activist Malcolm X is assassinated at the age of 39 at the Audubon Ballroom in New York City by members of the Nation of Islam.

->

-> 1963: Actor Billy Baldwin, the younger brother of fellow actor Alec Baldwin best known for his roles in movies such as "Flatliners," "Backdraft" and "Sliver," is born in Massapequa, N.Y.
+1963: Actor Billy Baldwin, the younger brother of fellow actor Alec Baldwin best known for his roles in movies such as "Flatliners," "Backdraft" and "Sliver," is born in Massapequa, New York.

->

-> 1962: Chuck Palahniuk, best known for writing novels such as "Fight Club," "Choke," "Invisible Monsters" and "Haunted," is born in Pasco, Wash.
+1962: Chuck Palahniuk, best known for writing novels such as "Fight Club," "Choke," "Invisible Monsters" and "Haunted," is born in Pasco, Washington.

->

-> 1958: Country music singer-songwriter Mary Chapin Carpenter, best known for songs such as "Passionate Kisses," "Shut Up and Kiss Me," "I Feel Lucky" and "Down at the Twist and Shout," is born in Princeton, N.J.
+1958: Country music singer-songwriter Mary Chapin Carpenter, best known for songs such as "Passionate Kisses," "Shut Up and Kiss Me," "I Feel Lucky" and "Down at the Twist and Shout," is born in Princeton, New Jersey.

->

-> 1958: The peace symbol, commissioned by the Campaign for Nuclear Disarmament in protest against the Atomic Weapons Research Establishment, is created by British professional designer and artist Gerald Holtom.
+1958: The peace symbol, commissioned by the Campaign for Nuclear Disarmament in protest against the Atomic Weapons Research Establishment, is created by British professional designer and artist Gerald Holtom.
 The symbol is a combination of the semaphore signals for the letters N and D, standing for "nuclear disarmament."

 1958: The first U.S. submarine to circumnavigate the world returns to Pearl Harbor, Hawaii.
 After leaving the harbor on July 8, 1957, the USS Gudgeon spent 228 days traveling about 25,000 miles while visiting ports in Asia, Africa and Europe.